 Smoking and Drinking

 Smoking increases your rate of bone loss, and consuming more than two drinks a day for men and one drink a day for women can interfere with your body’s ability to absorb calcium, slowing new bone formation.

-Animal studies show that the phosphoric acid in soda weakens your bones by promoting the loss of calcium.
+The phosphoric acid in soda can weaken your bones by promoting the loss of calcium.
 And diet sodas might be even worse.

 In a study, researchers found that human parathyroid hormone concentrations rose strongly following diet soda consumption, leading to a greater release of calcium from bone.

 The best way to know for sure if your bones are in good health is to have your bone density tested.